A Guide to Lender-Paid Mortgage Insurance

-Homebuyers have a variety of conventional mortgages to choose from.
-The element most have in common is private mortgage insurance—usually required when the down payment is less than 20% of the home’s value.
+When homebuyers take out a conventional mortgage but don’t have a 20% down payment, they will likely need to get private mortgage insurance.
+PMI is usually required when the down payment is less than 20% of the home’s value.

 In some situations, a lender may arrange for PMI coverage.
 It then becomes known as lender-paid mortgage insurance.
 For some homebuyers, LPMI can work in their favor.
 But for others, having a lender secure private mortgage insurance can end up costing them.

-Keep reading to understand LPMI and the pros and cons for a homebuyer.
+Read on to learn more about LPMI and the pros and cons for homebuyers.

 How Does Lender-Paid Mortgage Insurance Work?

-Unless 20% or more of a home’s value is paid upon closing, homebuyers can typically expect to be required to purchase PMI.
+Unless 20% or more of a home’s value is paid upon closing, homebuyers can typically expect to be required to purchase private mortgage insurance, or PMI.

-While government-back loans tend to have their own insurance programs (most FHA loans require a mortgage insurance premium for 11 years or the life of the loan), most loans not provided by the government with a loan-to-value ratio higher than 80% require PMI to protect the lender in case of default.
+While government-back loans tend to have their own insurance programs (for instance, most FHA loans require a mortgage insurance premium for 11 years or the life of the loan), most loans not provided by the government with a loan-to-value ratio higher than 80% require PMI to protect the lender in case of default.

-PMI is typically purchased in one of four ways.
-It can be paid:
+PMI is typically purchased in one of four ways, and it’s a home-buying cost you’ll want to budget for.
+PMI can be paid:

 • Along with monthly mortgage and insurance payments